 In 1927 Haire published his major book, Hymen.
 As secretary of the World League for Sexual Reform, he organized its third congress in London in 1929.
 He edited the proceedings, a massive 670-page volume, and published them a year later.
 He was president of the league from 1930.
-In 1931, the league protested that Norma Hall had been sentenced to 18 months hard labour.
+In 1931, the league protested that transsexual Norma Jackson had been sentenced to 18 months hard labour.
 In the mid-1930s he acquired a country estate at Berkhamsted, Hertfordshire.

 The World League for Sexual Reform fell apart that same year, the German chapter having been destroyed by the Nazi government, but Haire continued as the president of the British off-shoot, the Sex Education Society.